kcranky/LoadSchedderBot/README.md

 If you do end up using this, or have ideas on how to improve it, please let me know.

 ## Bot commands and How-to
-For a quick example, feel free to visit this [Twiter thread](https://twitter.com/CrankyPandaMan/status/1579506558869741569).
+The following thread is out of date, but shows the concept: [Twiter thread](https://twitter.com/CrankyPandaMan/status/1579506558869741569).

 The premise is fairly simple:
-- Each user has one or more areas
+- Each user has one or more areas which dictates their loadschedding schedule.
-- Each user can join multiple groups
+- Each user can join multiple groups.
-- There are commands to schedule a group activity
+- There are commands to schedule a group activity, which considers when users within that group are loadshedding.

 All commands can be found and explained by running "?help"

 ## How to self-host
 First, you need to ensure the python packages found in requirements.txt are installed.
 You also need to ensure you have the FreeSerif font installed (so that that the graph can display unicode character "\U00002713").

-Once that's all done, modify config.ini to contain your Discord bot token, and your sepush API token.
-The Discord bot needs the reactions, members and messages intents.
+Once that's all done, modify config.ini to contain:
+- your Discord bot token
+- your sepush API token
+- the default timezone if not located in South Africa

+The Discord bot needs the following intents:
+- reactions
+- members
+- messages intents
+- guild_scheduled_events

 Personally I'm hosting this bot using systemd, and as a consequence of that I have also version controlled a loadsheddingbot.service file.
 This will likely work for you, though you will need to change the "WorkingDirectory" and "ExecStart" variables accordingly.

 ## Acknowledgements
-Thanks to [BrydonLeonard](https://github.com/BrydonLeonard) for doing the inital work on scheduling Discord-native timing events.
+Thanks to [BrydonLeonard](https://github.com/BrydonLeonard) for doing the inital work on scheduling Discord-native events.